Asymptotic and finite-sample distributions of one- and two-sample empirical relative entropy: Concentration inequalities for empirical relative entropy

 The proof of Proposition~\ref{pro:BerryEsseen_two-sample} is postponed in Appendix~\ref{sec:appendix_thm_TCL_two-sample}.

 When $n=m$, the bound in Proposition~\ref{pro:BerryEsseen_two-sample} is $\mathcal E_{2n,k}$, that is $\mathcal E_{n,k}/2^{1/2}$.

-\subsection{Concentration inequalities for empirical relative entropy}
+\section{Concentration inequalities for empirical relative entropy}

 Beside the Berry-Esseen bounds, one can obtain finite-sample bounds of the distribution of the empirical relative entropy by the mean of concentration inequalities.
 They in general offer simpler expressions than Berry-Esseen bounds, without referring to the limit distribution.
 Instead, they exploit various methods such as the method of types for the famous Sanov inequality, and a recursion technique or the moment-generating function in the two promising alternatives we present below.
-In addition, as we will see in Section~\ref{sec:simulevalbounds}, concentration inequalities give tighter bounds than the Berry-Esseen approach when $n$ is small.

 In what follows, we expose three existing inequalities, with two among the most recent and promising ones, along with a small refinement for the last one.
-We propose as well a new concentration inequalities in the two-sample case.
+We propose as well new concentration inequalities in the two-sample case.
+We will finish by a short simulation study.